TomHancock2/stenciljs-uxpin-merge/README.md

 ### Keys

-Each component has a unique key applied at run time to ensure that you do not need to re-load the page every time a property is updated.
+Each UXPin component has a unique key applied at run time to ensure that you do not need to re-load the page every time a property is updated.
 Due to the nature of web components and slot content, React will throw an error when the content changes.

 ### Slots